KhawlahElshah/dynamic-relations-includes/readme.md

 }
 ```

-and now you can send your requests where you need the comments count, by adding the `include_count` array parameter like so `www.example.com/posts?include_count[]=comments`
+and now you can send your requests where you need the comments count, by adding the `include_count` array parameter like so `www.example.com/posts?include_count=comments`

+&nbsp;

+You can use both `include` and `include_count` parameters as string or as an array

+- using it as a string with multiply includes `www.example.com/posts?include=comments,tags`

+- using it as an array with multiply includes `www.example.com/posts?include[]=comments&include[]=tags`
+-
 ### Using different relationships types and conventions
 - you can include nested relationships, for example loading the comments and each comment       creator
   ```php
   protected $loadableRelations = ['comments', 'comments.creator'];
   ```
-    and requesting it using `www.example.com/posts?include[]=comments.creator`
+    and requesting it using `www.example.com/posts?include=comments.creator`

 &nbsp;